 Table 2: Primary and secondary outcomes for propensity-matched IAC and non-IAC groups

 Figure 1.
-ROC curve for propensity for IAC placement in mechanically ventilated patients who did not require vasopressor support.
+Description of Study Design

 Figure 2.
+Propensity score distribution plot comparing initial and matched scores between IAC and non-IAC groups.
+It demonstrates that the propensity matching was successful.

+Figure 3.
 Kaplan-Meier curve of mortality in the propensity-matched IAC and non-IAC groups.

 Table 1: Baseline covariates between IAC and non-IAC groups in unmatched and propensity matched cohorts.
+For continuous variables, the median and Inter-Quartile-Range (IQR) were reported.